Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- Your business advisor can help you research the investment firm's reputation and track record with other franchise brands they have owned.
+- A business advisor can help you research the acquiring entity and its track record with other portfolio companies, if any.

 Non-Disclosure of Parent Company